Articles of Association

 § 1 Name, Location and Area of Activity

-(2) The society has its registered office in Neudorf near Vienna and its activities cover both Austria and Great Britain.
+(2) The Association is based in Vienna and extends its activities to both Austria and Great Britain.

 § 2 Purpose

-Since the end of the Second World War, many bilateral associations have been founded in Austria aimed at building a close network of cooperation and mutual understanding among nations.
-This has helped sustainably to put Austria's relations with other countries on an informal but particularly effective level.
-After all, relations between countries and multilateral contacts are no longer restricted to the domain of classic diplomacy: nowadays, economic, cultural and interpersonal contact all add up to a picture of a world that is becoming increasingly small and local.
-The spirit of friendship and cooperation has done much over the many years since the first societies were founded in the move towards utterly rejecting nationalism and xenophobia in Austria.
-Well over 100 bilateral friendship societies are represented in the umbrella organisation of Austrian-foreign societies, “Partner of all Nations (PaN)”, which coordinates the many various activities of these associations, facilitating the flow of information between them, and supporting them wherever possible (see www.dachverband-pan.org).
+Since the end of the Second World War, there have been bilateral associations in Austria, whose aim is to establish a close network of international understanding and cooperation.
+In this way, Austria's relations with foreign countries are sustainably supported at an informal but particularly effective level.
+For interstate relations and multilateral contacts are no longer confined to the field of classic diplomacy: economic, cultural and interpersonal contacts are the mainstays of an increasingly close-knit world.
+The spirit of coexistence and friendship has contributed significantly to the fact that in the many years since these associations were first founded, nationalism and xenophobia were decisively rejected in Austria.
+The well over one hundred bilateral friendship societies are grouped together in the “Federation of Austrian-Foreign Societies – PaN” (PaN stands for “Partner of all Nations”), which coordinates the diverse activities of these associations, informs each other and supports them as much as possible (see www.dachverband-pan.org).

-We aim to contribute to a broader awareness of all aspects of Austrian and British culture, art and way of life, to initiate discussion on current economic, political and cultural affairs, to help eradicate prevailing stereotypes and encourage contact between people and organisations in both countries; and to help improve social responsibility on a personal and organisational level.
+The aim is to contribute to a broader knowledge about all aspects of Austrian and British culture, art and lifestyles, to initiate and promote the discussion of current economic, political and cultural aspects, to eradicate existing stereotype and to encourage contact between persons and organisations of the two countries and help to improve social responsibility on a personal and company level.

-(1) The aims of the society shall be achieved through the immaterial and material resources outlined in paragraphs 2 and 3.
+(1) The aims of the association shall be achieved through non-material and material resources as outlined in paragraphs 2 and 3.

-(2) The main activities through which we achieve our aims are: consolidating relations between Austria and Britain through contacts between people and organisations, reciprocal exchanges and visits, workshops, courses, film, theatre and opera evenings, balls, readings, book presentations, exhibitions and other activities aimed at spreading awareness of Austrian and British affairs, inviting guest speakers, principally from Britain and Austria, to talk on current affairs or aspects of British and Austrian business, culture, art, history and way of life.
+(2) In order to achieve these goals, our main activities are: strengthening relations between Austria and Great Britain through contacts between people and organisations, exchanges and visits, workshops, courses, film and theatre performances, opera and ball events, readings and book presentations, exhibitions and other activities aimed at fostering the knowledge of all Austrian and British affairs, lectures and the invitation of guest speakers, mainly from the UK and Austria, to talk on current affairs or aspects of the British and Austrian economy, culture, art, history and lifestyles.

-(3) The necessary material resources shall be raised through: membership fees, board of trustees' fees, donations, subsidies and other contributions.
+(3) The necessary material resources are to be raised by means of: membership fees, contributions by the board of trustees, donations, subsidies and other contributions.

 § 6 Termination of Membership